 Over 100 people — a mixture of UC Davis students and community members — came to the protest.
 Several people attending came with posters or donned “Make America Great Again” hats, a signature piece of merchandise from Donald Trump’s successful presidential campaign.

-“We’re here today to protest the actions that went down last night, the violent anti-free speech protesters,” said Blayne Clegg, a sophomore at local high school Da Vinci Charter Academy.
+“We’re here today to protest the actions that went down last night, the violent anti-free speech protesters,” said a sophomore at local high school Da Vinci Charter Academy who wished to remain anonymous.
 “We’re going to be responding to that with a little bit of a protest of our own.
 A protest in support of free speech.”

 Although the protest was scheduled to begin at 1 p.m., Yiannopoulos did not arrive until about 1:50 p.m.